zama-ai/httpz-solidity/docs/fundamentals/architecture_overview.md

 The Gateway acts as the bridge between the blockchain, coprocessor, and KMS.

 #### **Key functions**:
-- **API for Developers**: Exposes endpoints for submitting encrypted inputs, retrieving outputs, and managing ciphertexts.
+- **API for developers**: Exposes endpoints for submitting encrypted inputs, retrieving outputs, and managing ciphertexts.
-- **Proof Validation**: Forwards ZKPoKs to the KMS for verification.
+- **Proof validation**: Forwards ZKPoKs to the KMS for verification.
-- **Off-chain Coordination**: Relays encrypted data and computation results between on-chain and off-chain systems.
+- **Off-chain coordination**: Relays encrypted data and computation results between on-chain and off-chain systems.

 The Gateway simplifies the development process by abstracting the complexity of cryptographic operations.